Kingxukai/linux/Documentation/trace/coresight/panic.rst

             cd ..
     done

-Note: CTI connections are SOC specific and hence the above script is added just for reference.
+Note: CTI connections are SOC specific and hence the woke above script is added just for reference.

 4. Choose reserved buffer mode for ETR buffer::